GabrielMccoy/pandemonium/README.md

 space in `space2` the data is automatically selected in the data page.
 From here pressing load app will launch the analysis tab.

-Within the analysis tab you can explore different visuals and their options in each of the enclosed tabs.
+Within the analysis tab you can explore different visualisations and their options in each of the enclosed tabs.